onticinc/typscript/section-2/readme.md

 1. True or False
 2. No "truthy" or "falsy" values

-Example of how Typscript assigns vales for numbers or strings.
+Example of how Typscript assigns values for numbers or strings.

 ```